-Inventory Authorized and Unauthorized Devices - Maintaining an inventory of systems on the network can be a monumental task, as many organizations have different groups responsible for system inventories.
+- Inventory Authorized and Unauthorized Devices: Identifying systems on the network can be a monumental task, as many organizations have different groups responsible for system inventories.
 This collection of components provides information to analysts and auditors about systems discovered on the network and device inventory.
 According to the Council on Cybersecurity, the first of the 20 security controls is to maintain an inventory of authorized and unauthorized devices.

-Inventory Authorized and Unauthorized Software - A good vulnerability management program requires that an organization also know the software installed on its systems.
-This dashboard and its components provide information to analysts about the software that is discovered on the network.
+- Inventory Authorized and Unauthorized Software: A good vulnerability management program requires that an organization also know the software installed on its systems.
+This dashboard and its components provide information to analysts about software that is discovered on the network.
 According to the Council on Cybersecurity, the second of the 20 security controls is to maintain an inventory of authorized and unauthorized software.

-Conduct Continuous Vulnerability Assessment and Remediation - Detecting vulnerabilities requires a diligent information security team and the ability to detect vulnerabilities in several ways.
-SecurityCenter CV has the ability to monitor for vulnerabilities using active, passive, and event-based detection.
+- Conduct Continuous Vulnerability Assessment and Remediation: Detecting vulnerabilities requires a diligent information security team and the ability to detect vulnerabilities in several ways.
+Tenable.sc Continuous View has the ability to monitor for vulnerabilities using active, passive, and event-based detection.
 According to the Council on CyberSecurity, the fourth of the 20 security controls is to maintain continuous vulnerability assessment and remediation program.

-Actively Manage and Control the use of Administrative Privileges - A common problem found in networks is that too many accounts with administrative privileges exist.
+- Actively Manage and Control the Use of Administrative Privileges: A common problem found in networks is that too many accounts with administrative privileges exist.
 Organizations should make an effort to use dual accounts when administrative rights are to be used.
 This dashboard provides information about which users have administrative control and how this control is used.
 According to the Council on CyberSecurity, the 12th of the 20 security controls is to control use of administrative privileges.